aragon/osx-plugin-template-foundry/README.md

 These targets use the last deployment data under `broadcast/Deploy.s.sol/<chain-id>/run-latest.json`.
 - Ensure that the required variables are set within the `.env` file.
-- Ensure that `NETWORK_NAME` is listed on the right section under `constants.mk`, according to the block explorer that you want to target

 This flow will attempt to verify all the contracts in one go, but yo umay still need to issue additional manual verifications, depending on the circumstances.